Meeting and surpassing all audience expectations every day.

 Okay.

-And I'm speaking to a lot of people, and the one thing I've noticed is something similar to what that person emails you in.
+And the one thing I've noticed is something similar to what that person emailed you in.

-And it's greatly upsetting to me because as someone who loves this country so much and admires everything you've done, the founding principles, it's the first three words of your constitution are we the people.
+And it's greatly upsetting to me because as someone who loves this country so much and admires everything you've done, the founding principles, it's the first three words of your Constitution are we the people.

-And the fact that people are saying that what can you do?
+And the fact that people are saying that, what can you do?

-We can't do anything, and they seem to be almost be powerless.
+And they seem to almost be powerless.

 And I always say there's a load you can do.